Constant Contact vs Mailchimp:

 • Templates and campaigns are flexible but may require more setup time

-Mailchimp is a better fit for marketers who are comfortable experimenting with advanced features or are looking for more growth flexibility.
+Mailchimp is a better fit for marketers who are comfortable experimenting with advanced features.
+It is also suitable for those looking for more growth flexibility.

 Email Templates and Design Flexibility